Julian-Bio0404/Gaman/README.md

 # Gaman

 Gaman Rest Api.
-A web app that conect to ahtletes with sponsors for their sponsorship, as well as helps to the people interested in practicing some sport, find those available in their local area.
+A web app that conect to athletes with sponsors for their sponsorship, as well as helps to the people interested in practicing some sport, find those available in their local area.